 Protected characteristic Brief explanation of why this has been assessed as having medium or high negative impact Is there a Geographical impact?
 If so, please explain -use list below to identify geographical area(s) Short explanation of mitigating actions Disability These proposals would impact upon people with mental health problems who receive wellbeing centre services and potential future users of wellbeing centre.
-Some choices that are currently No Assessed Care Act eligible outcomes would still be met in line with legislation.
-Social Workers and Practitioners would discuss potential options with available may cease to be individuals who are eligible for available. services as part of the review and re-assessment process.
-It is possible that some people who would have previously The directorate would work accessed the service would no closely with the NHS and longer be able to as a result of voluntary sector to identify this review.
-It is possible that and mitigate any impacts. some people who use wellbeing Impact would be dependent services who are eligible for upon whether other agencies social care services would have are able to review and their wellbeing service offer increase their funding or reduced or ceased although provide services differently to wellbeing centre services are not maintain output. dependent upon eligibility under ' the Care Act 2014.
+Some choices that are currently available may cease to be available.
+It is possible that some people who would have previously accessed the service would no No Assessed Care Act eligible outcomes would still be met in line with legislation.
+Social Workers and Practitioners would discuss potential options with individuals who are eligible for services as part of the review and re-assessment process.